ezsystems/commerce-documentation/docs/guide/catalog/catalog_api/producttype.md

     siso_search.default.cp_to_product_type: false
 ```

-Disabling this lowers indexer times but product data is not indexed alongside Product Types.
+Disabling this feature results in quicker indexing but product data is not indexed alongside Product Types.

 Search results display Product Types using the `EshopBundle/Resources/views/Catalog/listProductTypeNode.html.twig` template.